UMNCodeWork/UMNCodeWork.github.io/_posts/events/upcoming/2015-06-15-codework-interview-temkin-esolangs.markdown

 ---

+### Coming in June 2015!

-**Coming in June 2015** New Media artist [Daniel Temkin](http://danieltemkin.com/) will discuss [esolangs](http://esoteric.codes), or esoteric programming languages, his particular esolang projects, the esolang community, and intersections between programming and human languages.
+New Media artist [Daniel Temkin](http://danieltemkin.com/) will discuss [esolangs](http://esoteric.codes), or esoteric programming languages, his particular esolang projects, the esolang community, and intersections between programming and human languages.

 The (text-based) interview will be published here on the CodeWork website in mid-June 2015.